-Low-code helps automate processes within an organization.
+Low-code helps automate processes within an organisation.
 For example, the on-boarding and off-boarding of employees can be automated which can result in significant productivity gains for the Human Resources department.

 Applications developed using low-code may have application integration functionality to access and process data from multiple resources.
 The data can be aggregated and then rendered on a web page, mobile application, or a dashboard.

-No-code’s prebuilt templates and limited architecture may pose a challenge to enterprises wanting to create customized and unique applications exactly of their liking.
+No-code’s prebuilt templates and limited architecture may pose a challenge to enterprises wanting to create customised and unique applications exactly of their liking.

 No-code platforms enable business users to develop applications even with little training, however, this may also raise a security risk as citizen developers building applications without supervision may inadvertently expose sensitive data.

 The following low-code platforms have been leading in low-code application development and addressing the needs of enterprises.
-They offer varying features that customers can use depending on the requirements of their organizations.
+They offer varying features that customers can use depending on the requirements of their organisations.

-Appian supports business process automation and modernization of applications.
+Appian supports business process automation and modernisation of applications.
 This platform offers prebuilt no-code integration with AI services and support for DevOps with automated continuous integration/continuous delivery (CI/CD) for enterprise IT shops.

-The platform is equipped for multi-cloud and hybrid computing, due to its support for on-premises, virtual private multi-cloud and multi-tenant public cloud deployment options.
-Mendix focuses on improving business-IT collaboration and application lifecycle management.
+Mendix’s platform is designed to cater to users on multi-cloud and hybrid computing solutions, thanks to its support for on-premises, virtual private multi-cloud and multi-tenant public cloud deployment options.
+The company focuses on enhancing business-IT collaboration and application lifecycle management.

 Microsoft introduced greater support for the low code development with its AI Builder, as well as deeper integration with Microsoft Azure services.
 This platform features simpler design-time tools in PowerApps, used in designing canvas applications which employ drag and drop approach and Microsoft Excel-like expression language.